-FELCO is proud to partner with Crop Trust and to support a study which will help ensure the long-term conservation and availability of the world’s only international coffee collection.
+FELCO is proud to become a partner with the Crop Trust and will support a study to ensure the long-term conservation and availability of the world’s only international coffee tree collection.

 The future of the global coffee industry can be found in Turrialba, Costa Rica, where some 12,000 trees representing 11 coffee species are conserved by the Tropical Agricultural Research and Higher Education Center (CATIE).

 For the past 70 years, the coffee collection at CATIE has served the coffee industry well, especially in Central America, where all rust-resistant coffee varieties can trace their origins to this ten-hectare field gene bank.
 Unfortunately, the CATIE coffee collection is at risk, due to aging trees, insufficient funding, and no backup system.

 In order to address the many threats that the collection faces, the Crop Trust will lead an independent, in-depth study, with the support of FELCO, that will provide CATIE with a clear understanding of what they need to do to meet and maintain international standards in their coffee tree species conservation efforts.

 To celebrate the 70th anniversary of its most iconic pruning shears - the FELCO 2 - which has sold more than 16 million units worldwide.
 FELCO will release a limited series of the FELCO 2 tool, sales proceeds of this tool will help fund the study.